cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

 ```shell
 text2workspace.py datacard_part2.txt -m 800 -o workspace_part2.root
 ```
-And then we can verify that our setup works properly using this as input to combine: -> SHOULD WE REMOVE THIS PIECE?
+And then we can verify that our setup works properly using this as input to combine:
 ```shell
 combine -M AsymptoticLimits workspace_part2.root -m 800
 ```

+**Tasks and questions:**
-  - Verify that the sensitivity of the shape analysis is indeed improved over the counting analysis in the first part. -> TO BE MOVED LATER AS OPTIONAL EXERCISE
+  - Try to remove (comment out) the shape defining lines and systematics.
+This effectively transforms our shape analysis into a bin counting one.
+How much does the sensitivity of the shape analysis improved over the counting analysis?
-  - *task*: You can open the workspace ROOT file interactively and print the contents: `w->Print();`.
+  - You can open the workspace ROOT file interactively and print the contents: `w->Print();`.
 Each process is represented by a PDF object that depends on the shape morphing nuisance parameters.
 From the workspace, choose a process and shape uncertainty, and make a plot overlaying the nominal shape with different values of the shape morphing nuisance parameter.
 You can change the value of a parameter with `w->var("X")->setVal(Y)`, and access a particular pdf with `w->pdf("Z")`.
 PDF objects in RooFit have a [createHistogram](https://root.cern.ch/doc/master/classRooAbsReal.html#a552a08367c964e689515f2b5c92c8bbe) method that requires the name of the observable (the variable defining the x-axis) - this is called `CMS_th1x` in combine datacards.
 Feel free to ask for help with this!

 ### B: MC Statistical uncertainties